yf22zhan/Test-Automation-Bash-Script/README.md

 Note:

-The first argument is the path to the test_suite file which contains a list of test name/path stems to their arugment file, input file, expected-output file.
+The first argument is the path to the test_suite file which contains a list of test name/path stems to their arugment file, input file and expected-output file.

-The second argument it the script/command that should be tested.
+The second argument is the script/command that should be tested.